 The training faculty consists of nearly three dozen world-renowned researchers in the many areas of structural biology and molecular biophysics.
 Students are recruited from the BMB, Chemistry, and Bioengineering Graduate Groups, though outstanding students from other graduate groups working in structural biology or molecular biophysics are also eligible.

 Students are appointed to the SBMB program in their third year.
 Students of trainers are given preference.
 The program provides financial support, travel funds, and a variety of training activities.
 Students are expected to participate fully in the SBMB training program, particularly the monthly meetings.

-Applications for the 2022-2023 year will open late spring 2022.
-However, the program also has a full set of training activities starting Sept.
-2021 for second year graduate students working in structural biology or molecular biophysics who wish to be eligible for a 2022-2023 appointment.
+Applications for the 2023-2024 year will open in late spring of 2023.
+The program also has a full set of training activities starting Sept.
+2023 for second-year graduate students working in structural biology or molecular biophysics who wish to be eligible for a 2024-2025 appointment.